SpecterOps/BloodHound/rfc/bh-rfc-1.md

 - Stabilization branches are short-lived branches used to fix bugs/defects in a given release or staged release.
 - Stabilization branches are named by combining the project management issue number and an optional, short, human-readable, and hyphenated description of the work.
-    - E.g. - For issue number `bed-1234` the feature branch name could be either `bed-1234` or `bed-1234-my-short-description`.
+    - E.g. - For issue number `bed-1234` the stabilization branch name could be either `bed-1234` or `bed-1234-my-short-description`.
 - Stabilization branches are branched from the corresponding staging branch.
 - Stabilization branches are merged into the corresponding staging branch and deleted after their corresponding development work has been tested, reviewed, and approved.
 - Stabilization branches should squash commits prior to merging into the corresponding staging branch when possible.